firedrakeproject/Irksome/demos/imex/nse_imex.py.rst

                                nullspace=nullspace)

 The IMEX methods have a concept of "propagators" and "iterators".
-One needs to use the later to get the values of the solution in the first time slab, which are initially rubbish except for the initial condition.::
+One needs to use the latter to get the values of the solution in the first time slab, which are initially rubbish except for the initial condition.::

   num_iter_init = 10